MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-connectors-with-proxy-servers.md

 * Configure connectors to use an outbound proxy to access Microsoft Entra application proxy.
 * Configure using a proxy between the connector and backend application.

-For more information about how connectors work, see [Understand Microsoft Entra application proxy connectors](application-proxy-connectors.md).
+For more information about how connectors work, see [Understand Microsoft Entra private network connectors](application-proxy-connectors.md).

 ## Bypass outbound proxies